 Copies of a student's academic and discipline records will be transferred to officials of other schools or school systems in which the student seeks to enroll.
-Parents should notify the Records Clerk in the Counseling Office prior to a move so withdrawal paperwork can submitted to the receiving school.
+Parents should notify the Records Clerk prior to a move so withdrawal paperwork can be submitted to the receiving school.